kaiko-ai/eva/docs/datasets/unitopatho.md

 ### Splits

-The data source provides train/validation/test splits
+The data source provides train/validation splits

 | Splits | Train          | Validation    |
 |----------|--------------|---------------|
 | #Samples | 6270 (72.33) | 2399 (27.67%) |

+The dataset authors only provide two splits, which is why we don't report performance on a third test split.

 ### Organization